Alexandre Safiannikoff: Career in Africa

 Between 1929 and 1931, a French company charged him with prospecting in Chad, Ubangui-Shari, and French Equatorial Africa.
 Afterwards, he went to the Belgian Congo to work for the Empain group of Baron Empain.
 Eventually, he became the administrative director of the Compagnie Minière des Grands-Lacs.
-He became a natuarlised Belgian citizen in 1950.
+He became a naturalised Belgian citizen in 1950.
 As a geologist, he discovered four minerals: in 1959, Safiannkioff discovered the Lueshite mineral at Lueshe mine; furthermore, he discovered Microlite, Rankamaite, and Pyrochlore, also known as Safiannikoffite.

 Safiannikoff worked and lived more than forty years in the Kivu-Maniema region in the east of Congo/Zaire, where he lived among the Lega and Wabembe people.
 He was interested in cultural objects of these population groups, and observed, studied, described, and collected many of those objects.
 In that context, he published Les Warega et les Wabembe.
 Une extraordinaire culture sociale et une étonnante civilisation sans écriture en Afrique centrale.

 Safiannikoff died in Rixensart, Belgium, in 1988.